 7. Get paid faster

 Who said 50% deposit and 50% upon completion was a good idea?
-Not me.
-Instead, get a 1/3rd deposit, 1/3rd at 30 days, and the remaining 1/3rd upon project completion.
-This approach ensures you are paid for 2/3rds of your work fairly quickly and prevents client foot-dragging near the end of the project.
+Instead, get a one-third deposit, one-third at 30 days, and the remaining one-third upon project completion.
+This approach ensures you are paid for two-thirds of your work fairly quickly and prevents client foot-dragging near the end of the project.

 8. Be responsive to your client’s needs